ntrrgc/snorky/doc/datasync/deltas.rst

 Sending change notifications
 ============================

-Change notifications, also called *deltas*, must be sent to Snorky for each change that may be subscripted by a user.
+Change notifications, also called *deltas*, must be sent to Snorky for each change that may be subscribed by a user.

 These notifications must be sent to the :py:class:`snorky.services.datasync.DataSyncBackend` service, which must be connected to a :py:class:`snorky.services.datasync.DataSyncService`.